 Professor Medcalf has been prominent in developing Australia’s relations with India.
 He has been Associate Director of the Australia-India Institute and Senior Research Fellow in Indian Strategic Affairs at the University of New South Wales.
 He is the founding convener and co-chair of the Australia-India Policy Forum, an influential informal dialogue between the two countries.
 He has been recognised as a thought leader internationally for his work on the Indo-Pacific concept of the Asian maritime strategic environment.

 Professor Medcalf was a member of the expert panel providing independent advice on the Australian Government’s 2016 Defence White Paper.
 His research areas include Australia’s security challenges, the further development of an Indo-Pacific concept of the Asian strategic environment, China-India relations, and prospects for maritime and nuclear stability in Indo-Pacific Asia, on which he has led projects funded by the MacArthur Foundation.
+He is currently chief investigator in a major two-year research project funded by the Carnegie Corporation of New York, examining the risks to nuclear stability from new submarine-detection technologies.

 Professor Medcalf is a member of the editorial boards of Asia Policy and the Australian Journal of International Affairs.
 He is a Non-resident Senior Fellow in Foreign Policy with the Brookings Institution in Washington DC and retains affiliations as a Non-resident Fellow with the Lowy Institute for International Policy and the Seapower Centre of the Royal Australian Navy.